 Every year, one councillor is elected by the Council to serve as Chair.
 The Chair is responsible for chairing meetings and ensuring that council business is carried out within the law; she or he therefore takes command of the official gavel, to call meetings to order, but has no other mark of office.

 The Council is supported by a Town Clerk and a Deputy Town Clerk.
 These are employees of the Council, and are responsible for supporting the Council’s activities (e.g. dealing with correspondence, keeping records, managing finances) and advising the Council on its legal powers and responsibilities.

-The Council has an agreed set of Strategic Priorities for its work, which you can download here.
+The Council has an agreed set of Strategic Priorities for its work, which you can at the top of this page..

 The Town Council is also represented on many local committees and liaison groups.
 These include Caryford Community Hall, Viridor Credits, Castle Cary Primary School Governors, the Pavilion and Recreation Committee, Area East Community Safety Action Panel, the Market House Project Group and the Victorian Evening Steering Group.
 Councillors serving on these groups are expected to represent the views of the whole electorate, not just their own views.